If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 Cantine Argiolas opening hours and contacts

 Argiolas Winery can be visited Monday to Saturday.
-Whichever experience you are looking to have, you will need to book it at least 24 hours in advance by either calling +39070740606 or by sending an email at pren[email protected] – they speak both English and French.
+Whichever experience you are looking to have, you will need to book it at least 24 hours in advance by using the form on the website.

 The Wine Shop is open Monday to Friday from 9:30 am to 1:00 pm and from 3:00 to 6:00 pm and on Saturday from 9:00 am to 1:00 pm.